Schubilegend/B0tNuker/README.md

 Everything else should be self explaining.
 If you still have any issues just join our [discord](https://discord.gg/awVFvXheWt) and create a support ticket.

 ### THIS TOOL IS MADE FOR EDUCATIONAL PURPOSES ONLY.

+### If it looks corrupted update to Windows 11 or use the exe